xrsrke/pipegoose/README.md

 Honk honk honk!
 This project is actively under development.
 Check out my learning progress [here](https://twitter.com/xariusrke/status/1667999818554413057).

+⚠️ The APIs is still a work in progress and could change at any time.
+None of the public APIs are set in stone until we hit version 0.1.0.

 ``` python
 from transformer import AutoModel, AutoTokenizer